Brunda-nb/SQL-DataWarehouse-Project/Scripts/Silver/Transformations.md

 - Problem : Mismatch of format of the records
 - Action : Used replace function to repllace '-' with '_'

-X. Null & Negative Value Check in Numeric Columns
+## 6. Null & Negative Value Check in Numeric Columns
 - Source Table :bronze_crm_prd_info<prd_cost> ,
 - Problem : Numeric columns contained null values and/or negative values, which are invalid for business logic and can affect aggregations or calculations.
 - Action : Applied filters to identify rows with null values (IS NULL) and negative values (< 0) in numeric columns.
 Decided on corrective action such as replacing with default values, excluding from calculations, or flagging for review.
+Used (ISNULL) to assign '0' to null values .
 ---